thehelp/messaging/README.md

 }
 ```

 Those last two environment variables are where things get really interesting.
-You'll need to set up Sendgrid and Twilio to forward messages to your machine.
+You'll need to set up Sendgrid and Twilio to forward messages to your machine at port `3000`.
 See the 'Receiving messages' section above.

 ### Pull requests